-DMARC is designed to support existing the inbound email authentication processes of a domain.
-It works in conjunction with both SPF and DKIM.
+DMARC is designed to support existing inbound email authentication processes of a domain.
+It works in conjunction with both Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM).
 Domain administrators publish a policy that checks whether DKIM, SPF, or both are used for sending mail.
 It also handles failures when SPF and DKIM verification fails.

 While DMARC does not directly check if an email is spam or fraudulent, it does require mail to pass both DKIM and SPF validation.